 Thompson served as head coach of the women’s golf program at Charleston (S.C.)
-Southern University prior to GRU.
-After taking over in Charleston in July of 2009, she immediately enjoyed success, leading the Buccaneers to the 2010 Big South Conference Championship while setting a new league championship record for lowest 54-hole total while advancing her team to the NCAA Regionals hosted by East Carolina in Greenville, N.C.
+Southern University the last two seasons.
+After taking over in July of 2009, she immediately enjoyed success, leading the Buccaneers to the 2010 Big South Conference Championship while setting a new league championship record for lowest 54-hole total.

 Under Thompson’s tutelage, Olivia Jordan-Higgins captured 2010 BSC medalist honors at the conference tournament and cracked the top 100 in the national rankings (96th) while being nominated for NCAA Woman of the Year.
 The Lady Bucs registered the most improved GPA (3.51) among all CSU athletic programs and as well as the highest team GPA.
 They were also recognized by the NGCA for having one of the top 25 team GPA’s in the nation.

 Thompson’s prior credentials include time on the LPGA tour as a caddie for Kristy McPherson, who finished in the top 50 on the money list during 2008.
 She has also caddied for her older brother, Kyle, who earned his PGA Tour card for the second time in 2012 by virtue of his 15th- place finish on the Nationwide Tour money list in 2011.